 Rancid oils, now that just sounds disgusting, right?
 Well, we know that nothing lasts forever and this includes our beloved oils.
 Oils begin to spoil through the oxidation process once they’re exposed to heat, light, and air.
-This means that your oils have already lost some of its freshness when you grab it off the shelf and put it into your basket.
+This means that your oils have already lost some of their freshness when you grab them off the shelf and put it into your basket.
 Through proper storage and usage, you can save yourself from quite a few health risks.

 - Cellular damage (which is believed to accelerate the progression of cancer, cardiovascular disease, and age-related diseases)

 - Depletion of vitamins B and E